 Although based on the brilliant 720S, the Speedtail is an all-new vehicle with all-new technology.
 A carbon tub is a familiar piece of that technology, but it, too, is new and features built-in passenger seats.
 A full glass canopy with electrochromic glass that darkens at the push of a button is something new too, but keen-eyed observers will notice the lack of wing mirrors.
 Another new feature is a pair of retractable rearview cameras that cause less turbulent air than traditional mirrors would.
 Fixed wheel covers at the front also aim to smooth the air while the rear features flexible carbon fiber ailerons instead of a traditional hydraulic spoiler.
 Essentially, every part of the car is completely new and totally special.

-Official dimensions of the Speedtail have not yet been released, but we do know that it is 23.3 inches longer than the 720S, bringing the car to a total length of 202.4 inches.
+The Speedtail is a full 23.3 inches longer than the 720S, bringing the car to a total length of 202.4 inches.
 It's 78.7 inches wide and stands just 47.2 inches tall.
 In terms of dry weight without fluids, the lightweight hypercar tips the scales at just 3,153 pounds, which increases to a curb weight of around 3,400 pounds, ready to go.

 The Speedtail is intended to be fully customized by each buyer, and any color can be matched and applied to the bodywork.
 The paint itself will be something special too, with ultra-fine pigments that are intended to make the body look wet at all times.
 Various custom carbon finishes can be had too, and even words or images can be integrated into the weave, while the badges and other details can be finished in your choice of precious metals including platinum, gold, or anything else you may like.